UGL Rail

 UGL Rail is an Australian rail company specialising in building, maintaining and refurbishing diesel locomotives, diesel and electric multiple units and freight wagons.
-It is a subsidiary of UGL Limited and is based in Melbourne, with a staff of 1,200 across Australia and Asia.
-It operates factories in Broadmeadow, Maintrain Auburn, Spotswood and Bassendean.
+It is a subsidiary of UGL and is based in Melbourne, with a staff of 1,200 across Australia and Asia.
+It operates factories in Broadmeadow (Newcastle), Spotswood and Bassendean.
 While it used to operate a factory in Taree, the plant was shut down and the equipment sold off.

 History

 Founded in Australia in 1899 by Cornish brothers Alfred and Ralph Goninan as an engineering and manufacturing company for the coal industry, A Goninan & Co Limited was incorporated as a public company in 1905.

 It entered the rail business in 1917 via Commonwealth Steel Products Company of Waratah, Newcastle, a wheel and axle manufacturer, because those items could no longer be imported from Belgium due to World War I. A Goninan & Co moved to more convenient freehold land at Broadmeadow in 1919 and built a flourishing business in general engineering.
 It made pitheads, boilers, wagons and a huge, cast 41-ton block for the district's coal trade.
 In October 1964, A Goninan & Co was purchased by Howard Smith.

 In August 1999, A Goninan & Co was sold to United Group and re-branded United Goninan.
 In 2005, it was renamed United Group Rail, as part of a reorganisation following United Group's purchase of Alstom's Australian subsidiary, Alstom Transport Australia and New Zealand.